A35-Marvin/aws-libwebsockets/lib/misc/fts/README.md

  - 2 x int32_t as above plus a const char * if `LWSFTS_F_QUERY_QUOTE_LINE` is
-   also given... this points to a NUL terminated string also stored in the results lwsac that contains up to 255 chars of the line from the original file.
+   also given... this points to a NUL terminated string also stored in the results aws_lwsac that contains up to 255 chars of the line from the original file.
 In some cases, the original file was either virtual (you are indexing a git revision) or is not stored with the index, in that case you can't usefully use `LWSFTS_F_QUERY_QUOTE_LINE`.

-To facilitate interpreting what is stored per match, the original search flags that created the result are stored in the `struct lws_fts_result`.
+To facilitate interpreting what is stored per match, the original search flags that created the result are stored in the `struct aws_lws_fts_result`.

 ## Indexing In-memory and serialized to file